ReflectionHLE/ReflectionHLE/README.md

 reimplementations of Keen 1-3 and Keen 4-6.
 Originally started as a branch of CloneKeen known as CloneKeenPlus.

+* Past and present members of the DOSBox team, or the following at the least: harekiet, qbix79, finsterr, fanskapet, canadacow, c2woody, h-a-l-9000.
+Not only the DOSBox project makes it possible to (quite faithfully) play a ton of DOS games on more recent platforms, but its DBOPL emulator is used for AdLib emulation; This also applies to modern source ports, not just DOSBox itself.
+Furthermore, while not necessarily intended for assistance with porting, the DOSBox debugger has surely (seriously) been very useful.

 * Richard Mandel for releasing original source codes for the complete Catacomb series and Hovertank 3D.